-Official languages to be used in the application are French and English.
+Official languages to be used in the application are French, English and Spanish.

-The list of member states of The Madrid Agreement and Protocol Concerning the International Registration of Marks can be downloaded from the WIPO web site (.pdf, 80 K).
+The list of member states of The Madrid Agreement and Protocol Concerning the International Registration of Marks can be downloaded from the WIPO web site.

 Designation of States

 The designation of states in which trademark protection is sought must be indicated in the application.
 An International registration may later be extended to other member states of the Madrid Agreement and/or of the Protocol.